Freakwill/pyrimidine/docs/source/Home.md

 This is how we compute `fitness`.
 The method `_fitness` is responsible for the underlying computation.
 The attribute `fitness` further encapsulates `_fitness`.
 If caching is enabled, it will first read from the cache; if not, it will call `_fitness`.

 It is recommended to add the `@fitness_cache` decorator to individuals.
-If the individual has not changed, it can reduce computation and improve algorithm efficiency, otherwise it should re-compute fitness.
+If the individual has not changed, then it can reduce computation and improve algorithm efficiency, otherwise it should re-compute fitness.
+The shortage is that you have to add `@side_effect` to the methods which have side effect, namly changing the fitness of the individual.

 Unlike the cache class decorator, the `memory` decorator (e.g., `@basic_memory`) will change the algorithm's behavior.
 It stores the best results during the individual's changes. `fitness` will first read from memory.
 Memory itself also has a caching effect, so if you add the memory decorator, there is no need to add the cache decorator.